The Essential Power Tools List: 30 Different Types Everyone Should Own

 12. Chop Saw

 A chop saw is somewhat rarer today.
-You can still find them for purchase, though they aren’t as popular as some other tools on this list.
+You can still find them for purchase, though they aren’t as popular as some other items on this power tools list.
 They have a blade that is perpendicular to the table and cuts strictly at 90°.
 Unlike a miter saw, they do not swivel.

 They can be useful for building homes and framing since they have a huge cutting capacity.
 However, they aren’t very versatile since they can only cut at one angle.